engindenizdogu/masters-studies/Trees and Graphs/README.md

 ## Topics Covered in Problem Set 1
   - Implementation of Binary Search Trees
-  - Functions for searching, inserting, deleting and finding tree height were implemented
+  - Functions for searching, inserting, deleting and finding tree height

 ## Topics Covered in Problem Set 2
+  - Depth First Search (DFS) implementation for undirected graphs
+  - DFS traversals
+  - Finding Strongly Connected Components (SCC) and cycles in a graph

 ## Topics Covered in Problem Set 3